KenKundert/emborg/doc/examples.rst

 Examples
 ========

-When you first run, it creates the settings directory and populates it with two configurations that you can use as starting points.
+When first run, *Emborg* creates the settings directory and populates it with two configurations that you can use as starting points.
 Those two configurations make up our first two examples.

 Root
 ----